tina4stack/tina4-python/README.md

     ```python

    from tina4_python.Router import get
-   from tina4_python.Router import response
+   from tina4_python.Router import Response

     @get("/hello")
     async def hello():
-        return response("Hello, World!")
+        return Response("Hello, World!")
     ```

     This code creates a route for a GET request to `/hello`, responding with "Hello, World!".

 2. **Route Parameters**: You can define route parameters by enclosing variables with curly braces { }.
 The parameters are passed to the function as arguments.

     Example:
     ```python
     from tina4_python.Router import get
-    from tina4_python.Router import response
+    from tina4_python.Router import Response

     @get("/hello/{name}")
     async def greet(**params):

         name = params['name']

-        return response(f"Hello, {name}!")
+        return Response(f"Hello, {name}!")
     ```

     This code creates a route for a GET request to `/hello/{name}`, where `name` is a parameter in the URL.
 The function `greet` accepts this parameter and responds with a personalized greeting.